vLeov/php-chess/CONTRIBUTING.md

 # ChesslaBlab

 ## Open Source Community

 Chess is a perfect topic for learning full-stack web development as well as for playing around with machine learning libraries.
-A bunch of public chess repos ranging from React and JavaScript to PHP are available on the ChesslaBlab community on GitHub.
+ChesslaBlab stands for chess laboratory, and the repositories can be used and extended by developers to create amazing chess web apps.

 ### Contributing guidelines